mrc-ide/squire/README.md

 <img src="man/figures/README-set params-1.png" width="100%" />

+Note that we have to manually specify `baseline_contact_matrix` (which refers to the contact matrix for the population in the absence of any control interventions and is used to calculate the required `beta` to generate a given R0) and `contact_matrix_set` (which can be any contact matrix and is what it is implemented during model running).

 We can also change the R0 and contact matrix at set time points, to reflect changing behaviour resulting from interventions.
 For example to set a 80% reduction in the contact matrix after 100 days :